CMPUT420-W22/Multithreaded-Server/README.txt

 main1: uses a single mutex to protect theArray.

-main2: uses a multiple mutex to protect theArray.
+main2: uses a single read-write to protect theArray.

-main3: uses a single read-write lock to protect theArray.
+main3: uses multiple read-write locks to protect theArray.

-main4: uses a multiple read-write lock to protect theArray.
+main4: uses multiple mutexes to protect theArray.

 For example: